 Africa-EU - international trade in goods statistics

-In 2019, over 65 % of goods imported to the EU from Africa were primary goods (food and drink, raw material and energy).
+In 2020, over 61 % of goods imported to the EU from Africa were primary goods (food and drink, raw materials and energy).

 This article provides a picture of international trade in goods between the European Union (EU) and Africa.
 It analyses the type of goods exchanged and the shares of each EU Member State in those exchanges.
 In this article the UN subdivision of Africa in five different regions is used (as shown in Map 1).